Convert DataFrame Column Values to Absolute Values

 print(df)

-As highlighted in yellow, there are two values under the ‘price’ column which are negative:
+As highlighted in yellow, there are two negative values under the “price” column:

 product_name price